AjayKrP/Quizify/README.md

 # Quizify

-It's a Quiz App Build in Flutter.
+It's a Quiz App Build.
 I'm not adding any backend functionality for now but complete Ui functionality is ready.
 DM me for the backend functionality.

 Design i followed